BeipDev/BeipMU/Documentation/CommandLine.md

     /roll 1d20

 Dice roll, uses standard syntax of (number of dice)d(number of sides) with an optional +extra number.
 Outputs every die rolled, the totals, and the average.

+## /script
+Usage:

+    /script <script to run>

+Example:

+    /script window.output.write("Hello!");

+Run a one line script (no newlines allowed).
+Useful for putting a script in a send trigger along with other commands

 ## /set
 Usage: